hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/DE_analysis.md

 ![gprofiler](../img/gProfiler.png)

-Take your gene list and paste it in the `Query' box.
+Take your gene list and paste it in the Query box.

 * Under **Options**: keep all defaults checked but for _Hierarchical Filtering_ use the pulldown to select _Best per parent_
 * Choose **Show advanced options** and change the _Significance threshold_ to _Benjamini-Hochberg_